Outdoor music festivals have always been a rite of passage for young adults.

 Dresses are also something you may want to stay away from if you are planning on trying to crowd surf at your festival, as you do not want to give the audience a show of your own.
 If you do wear a dress and want to crowd surf, wear bike shorts underneath.
 (One of our music festival outfits below includes a dress, so this isn’t a hard and fast rule, just something to keep in mind.)

 Finally, go easy on the perfume in the morning, as the heat may exacerbate the aroma and you do not want to give yourself or those around you a headache.

 You’ll never be able to duplicate an experience like an outdoor concert festival.
 Be sure to explore all aspects and really soak up the whole event.
 Meet new people.
 Join a yoga session or Frisbee game.
 Participate in an interactive art expo, learn to play hacky sack, or enjoy a hippie drum circle.
 We’re young and fun, and need to do these cool things while we still can.
 Don’t worry about how you look or what people will think.
 Just squeeze the juice out of your weekend and make this experience the best it can be.

-Of course, your ideal outfit for these festivals will depend on the temperature, location, and even the genre of music found at the event.
+Of course, your ideal music festival outfits will depend on the temperature, location, and even the genre of music found at the event.
 Consider these looks as a good starting place to get you inspired!

 This look reminds me of something a celebrity would wear to Coachella!
-A high-low dress like this is sexy, comfortable, and perfect for a concert setting.
-Flat sandals will look chic, but won’t hurt your feel.
-Add some salt spray to your hair, then let the textured strands peak out from underneath a cool hat.
-Finish with a cross-body bag.
+A trendy kimono-style cardigan like this is stylish, comfortable, and perfect for a concert setting.
+Paired with ripped jeans and a crop top, it’s a perfect outfit no-brainer.